nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

 * `list` followed by `deleteTask 2 3` deletes the third task of the 2nd student in the student list.
-* `find Betsy` followed by `deleteTasks 1 6` deletes the sixth task of the 1st student in the results of the `find` command.
+* `find Betsy` followed by `deleteTask 1 6` deletes the sixth task of the 1st student in the results of the `find` command.

+### Marking a task of a student: `markComplete`, `markInProgress`, `markLate`

+Marks the specified task from the task list of a student as complete, in progress or late.

+Format:
+<br> Mark task as complete: `markComplete INDEX_OF_STUDENT INDEX_OF_TASK`
+<br> Mark task as in progress: `markInProgress INDEX_OF_STUDENT INDEX_OF_TASK`
+<br> Mark task as late: `markLate INDEX_OF_STUDENT INDEX_OF_TASK`

+* Marks the task at the specified `INDEX_OF_TASK` of a specified student (`INDEX_OF_STUDENT`) as complete, in progress or late, depending on the command called.
+* The first index refers to the index number shown in the displayed student list and the second index refers to the index of the task in the displayed task list of the student.
+* Both indexes **must be positive integers** 1, 2, 3, …​

+Examples:

+* `list` followed by `markComplete 2 3` marks the third task of the 2nd student in the student list as complete.
+* `find Betsy` followed by `markLate 1 6` marks the sixth task of the 1st student in the results of the `find` command as late.

 ### Adding a score for a student: `addScore`